Vibratory Rock Tumblers

 Why We Love Vibratory Rock Tumblers

 Instead of allowing our rocks to run for a week in a rotary tumbler for the medium, fine and polishing steps, we do that same work in a vibratory tumbler in one to three days per step.
-It more than cuts your tumbling time in half - and at the same time, cuts your electricity bill by the same amount.
+It more than cuts our tumbling time in half - and at the same time, cuts our electricity bill.
 The amount of grit and polish saved is also substantial.
+We have an article that explains how much money you can save on grit, polish and electricity with a vibratory tumbler.

 The Small Drawbacks, and Accommodating Them

-Vibratory tumblers also cost a little more and make a bit more noise (especially those made with a plastic or composite bowl like the Thumler's UV-10 and UV-18).
+Vibratory tumblers also cost a little more and make a bit more noise - but if you fill the bowl to almost full and keep the moisture level right the noise will be greatly reduced.
 Most people run them in a basement, garage or outbuilding where the noise will not bother anyone.
 We used to run a Lot-o-Tumbler single in our basement.
 The noise could be heard upstairs at night.
 So, we would start the tumbler in the morning before breakfast and rise the rocks before bedtime.
 That gave us about 14 to 16 operating hours per day and fresh grit in the tumbler each morning. :-)

 The Vibratory Learning Curve